jevoncode/book-buddy/README.md

 # Book Buddy

 Book Buddy is a Chrome extension with a simple feature: select text and use Ollama to explain it.
+Yes!
+Like a dictionary.

 ## Steps to Install